radumarias/rencrypt-python/README.md

 # Considerations

-This lib hasn't been audited, but it mostly wraps `ring` crate which is a well known library, so in principle it should offer as similar level of security.
+This lib hasn't been audited, but it wraps `ring` crate (well known and audited library) and `RustCrypto` (`AES-GCM` and `ChaCha20Poly1305` ciphers are audited), so in principle at least the primitives should offer a similar level of security.

 # Contribute